awsdocs/amazon-rekognition-developer-guide/doc_source/API_CompareFaces.md

  ** [SourceImageOrientationCorrection](#API_CompareFaces_ResponseSyntax) **   <a name="rekognition-CompareFaces-response-SourceImageOrientationCorrection"></a>
  The orientation of the source image \(counterclockwise direction\)\.
 If your application displays the source image, you can use this value to correct image orientation\.
 The bounding box coordinates returned in `SourceImageFace` represent the location of the face before the image orientation is corrected\.
 If the source image is in \.jpeg format, it might contain exchangeable image \(Exif\) metadata that includes the image's orientation\.
-If the Exif metadata for the source image populates the orientation field, the value of `OrientationCorrection` is null and the `SourceImageFace` bounding box coordinates represent the location of the face after Exif metadata is used to correct the orientation\.
+If the Exif metadata for the source image populates the orientation field, the value of `OrientationCorrection` is null\.
+The `SourceImageFace` bounding box coordinates represent the location of the face after Exif metadata is used to correct the orientation\.
 Images in \.png format don't contain Exif metadata\.
 Type: String
 Valid Values:` ROTATE_0 | ROTATE_90 | ROTATE_180 | ROTATE_270`

  ** [TargetImageOrientationCorrection](#API_CompareFaces_ResponseSyntax) **   <a name="rekognition-CompareFaces-response-TargetImageOrientationCorrection"></a>
  The orientation of the target image \(in counterclockwise direction\)\.
 If your application displays the target image, you can use this value to correct the orientation of the image\.
 The bounding box coordinates returned in `FaceMatches` and `UnmatchedFaces` represent face locations before the image orientation is corrected\.
 If the target image is in \.jpg format, it might contain Exif metadata that includes the orientation of the image\.
-If the Exif metadata for the target image populates the orientation field, the value of `OrientationCorrection` is null and the bounding box coordinates in `FaceMatches` and `UnmatchedFaces` represent the location of the face after Exif metadata is used to correct the orientation\.
+If the Exif metadata for the target image populates the orientation field, the value of `OrientationCorrection` is null\.
+The bounding box coordinates in `FaceMatches` and `UnmatchedFaces` represent the location of the face after Exif metadata is used to correct the orientation\.
 Images in \.png format don't contain Exif metadata\.
 Type: String
 Valid Values:` ROTATE_0 | ROTATE_90 | ROTATE_180 | ROTATE_270`